John Wesley — "Sing lustily and with a good courage. Beware of singing as if you were half dead…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I have often thought, that if I were to choose a place to preach in, it should be in the open air."
+"I have often thought, that if I were to choose a text to preach from, it should be 'God is love.'"

 English Anglican cleric and founder of Methodism, whose open-air preaching and class-meeting structure created the largest 18th-century evangelical revival.
 Closely associated with Charles Wesley (his hymn-writing brother) and George Whitefield (early co-revivalist, later doctrinal opponent).
 For an intellectual contrast, see George Whitefield, Calvinist evangelical revivalist — Whitefield's predestinarian Calvinism vs Wesley's free-grace Arminian theology split the early Methodist movement permanently in the 1739-41 break.
 The founding evangelical Calvinist-Arminian schism — the two parallel evangelical traditions American Christianity descends from.